'General Hospital' Summer Spoilers: Michael Steps Up, Drew Gets Answers, & Liz's Wedding To Franco Draws Near

 — General Hospital (@GeneralHospital) June 6, 2018

 Drew will seemingly find some answers about his previous life at last, but General Hospital spoilers share that he may end up wishing he’d never learned any new details.
-Viewers can expect progress toward a real wedding for Liz and Franco and he’ll be urging her to incorporate more of her family.
+Viewers can expect progress toward a real wedding for Liz and Franco, and he’ll be urging her to incorporate more of her family.
 People will be seeing more of her son Cameron over the summer, but a full-blown Webber family reunion may not be in the cards.